Updating Diagrams

 - Set the trigger kind for the Trigger Expression to be

-. - Set the expression to be
+when. - Set the expression to be

-distanceCovered >= race.distance
+distanceCovered >= race.distance.

 - Set the trigger kind for the Trigger Expression to be